dasch-swiss/dsp-api/docs/src/paradox/02-knora-ontologies/knora-base.md

 :   When checking a user's permissions on an object, the user is
     automatically assigned to this group if he is the creator of the object.

+`knora-admin:ProjectAdmin`

+:   When checking a user's permissions on an object, the user is
+    automatically assigned to this group if she is an administrator of the project that the object belongs to.

+`knora-admin:SystemAdmin`

+:   The group of Knora system administrators.

 A user-created ontology can define additional groups, which must belong to the OWL class `knora-admin:UserGroup`.